axllent/silverstripe-scaled-uploads/README.md

 ## Batch Process existing images

 If you would like to batch process existing images then you can use the [Resize All Images Module](https://github.com/sunnysideup/silverstripe-resize-all-images/) that extends this module.

+## Rotation

+This extension no longer supports auto-rotation of JPG images eg: portrait images taken with digital cameras or cellphones.
+However, this should be done around here:  `vendor/silverstripe/assets/src/InterventionBackend.php:278` (untested).